Local development of trading strategies

 1. Launch Jupyter: Start Jupyter Notebook or Jupyter Lab.

-4. Review Dependencies: Ensure all required dependencies for your strategy are present and up-to-date.
+4. Review dependencies: Make sure all required dependencies for your strategy are present and up to date.

-Using the Quantiacs (qnt) library involves a few basic steps to create and run a trading strategy.
-Here’s a guide on how to do it:
+To use the Quantiacs (qnt) library, follow these basic steps to create and run a trading strategy.

-The first step in utilizing the qnt library is to define your trading strategy.
-An example of a simple strategy is provided below in the strategy.py file.
-This example demonstrates a basic long-short trading strategy based on the crossing of two simple moving averages (SMAs) with lookback periods of 20 and 200 trading days.
+First, define your trading strategy.
+The strategy.py file below shows a basic long-short strategy based on the crossing of two simple moving averages (SMAs) with lookback periods of 20 and 200 trading days.

 # import os